 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Viking Adult on July 15, 2014 in hardcover and has 561 pages.
+This urban fantasy is a hardcover edition that was published by Viking Adult on July 15, 2014 and has 561 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include A Discovery of Witches, Shadow of Night

 Third in the All Souls Trilogy urban fantasy series that revolves around Matthew de Claremont and Diana Bishop, their family, and their friends.

 In 2014, The Book of Life won the Goodreads Choice Award for Fantasy.

 WOW.
 Just WOW.
 It was a dull start, but once I got into it…WOW.
 It’s incredible to think that the Bishops and de Claremonts had been plotting for centuries to bring Matthew and Diana together.
 The surprising part is how very little the modern “generation” knows about this.

 This is so beautifully romantic.
 There’s a very real-world feel to it.
 Yeah, I know, it’s a vampire and a witch so how can their love and their expression of it be real.
 And it is.
 Matthew is so amazingly thoughtful of Diana.
 His belief that she’s the heart.
 You’ll see.
 Especially with that picture of the front door…sigh… Other than Baldwin’s brutish behavior and the horror that is Benjamin, it’s actually filled with lots of cozy extras that are sweet and not really necessary.